cyberbunny111/41189---Reflective-Portfolio/README.md

 41189 - Student no. 1395 9768

 # Week 4

 # What have I learnt this week?

+Systems thinking is more like a philosophy and can mean different things to different people.
+It often involves analysing data, identifying patterns by understanding this information, we are able to create better and long term solutions.
+Many believe that systems thinking can

 # What do I 'now know' that I did not before?

+A sytem is a part of a whole idea, if you take away a key part the system it will ceases to exist.
+Ecologically trees all start from seedlings which form roots beneath the soil, grow trunks, branches and leaves.
+This systems as a whole is fundamental for the survival of humans and all other species on earth, if you were to remove one part of this system, it would lead to a natural disaster esentially destroying food for many species which would result in the end of human life.
+Systems are made up of interconnected parts, although the structure of a tree is important, the tree is also connected to a vast ecosystem where energy, water and nutrients are distributed.

 ## This week I learned about: